-For further details, see "Offer Structure" and "Offer Procedure" on pages 358 and 361, respectively.
+For further details, see "Offer Structure" and "Offer Procedure" on pages 330 and 334, respectively.

-Notwithstanding the foregoing, the Offer is also subject to obtaining (i) the final approval of the RoC after this Prospectus is filed with the RoC; and (ii) final listing and trading approvals of the Stock Exchanges, which our Company shall apply for after Allotment.
+Notwithstanding the foregoing, the Offer is also subject to obtaining (i) the final approval of the RoC after the Prospectus is filed with the RoC; and (ii) final listing and trading approvals of the Stock Exchanges, which our Company shall apply for after Allotment.